RobinKuiper/Roll20APIScripts/EasyCalendar/README.md

 ---

-Calendar is a fully customizable calendar to help you keep track in your games.
+LazyCalendar is a fully customizable calendar to help you keep track in your games.

 ### Commands